Problem with update to 26.1

 Root Cause

-Version 26.1 introduced changes to the permissions on the internal temp directory (relution.tmp).
-The existing directory in the Docker volume is now owned by the wrong user, preventing the Relution service from gaining write access at startup.
+Version 26.1 introduced changes to the user ID used in the Relution container due to updates securtity best practices.
+The existing internal temp directory (/tmp)in the Docker volume is now owned by the wrong user, preventing the Relution service from gaining write access at startup.
+Unfortunately, this cannot be solved automatically.

 On startup, the service checks access to the temp directory: